 **With the new electronic records system, most birth and death records are usually recorded within a few days of the event.
-Marriage records however can take 9 months or more to be indexed at the Department of Health.
+Marriage records however can take 9 months or more to be indexed at the Registry.

 For original records before 1841, your best bet is to contact the city or town in which the event occurred.
 In addition, each town or city clerk always has and still does, record every vital record in that town - right up through 2022.